manifoldfinance/kb/docs/Community/guidelines.md

 -   No back-seat driving
 -   No subtle -isms[^6]
 -   Remember that everyone was new to Ethereum at some point.

+> The rules below are taken from the Recurse User Manual

+#### No feigning surprise[^9]
+The first rule means you shouldn't act surprised when people say they don't know something.
+This applies to both technical things ("What?!
+I can't believe you don't know what the stack is!") and non-technical things ("You don't know who RMS is?!").
+Feigning surprise has absolutely no social or educational benefit: When people feign surprise, it's usually to make them feel better about themselves and others feel worse.
+And even when that's not the intention, it's almost always the effect.
+As you've probably already guessed, this rule is tightly coupled to our belief in the importance of people **feeling comfortable saying "I don't know" and "I don't understand."**

+#### No well-actually's[^10]
+A well-actually happens when someone says something that's almost - but not entirely - correct, and you say, "well, actually…" and then give a minor correction.
+This is especially annoying when the correction has no bearing on the actual conversation.
+This doesn't mean we are not  about truth-seeking or that we don't care about being precise. **Almost all well-actually's in our experience are about grandstanding, not truth-seeking.** Moreover it points to a need for attention seeking, which is not a healthy behavior in general.

+#### No back-seat driving[^11]
+If you overhear people working through a problem, you shouldn't intermittently lob advice in chat, on issues, etc. This can lead to the "too many cooks" problem, but more important, **it can be rude and disruptive to half-participate in a conversation.** This isn't to say you shouldn't help, offer advice, or join conversations.
+On the contrary, we encourage all those things.
+Rather, **it just means that when you want to help out or work with others, you should fully engage and not just butt in sporadically.**

 ### Why have social rules?